dehydrated-io/dehydrated/docs/staging.md

 # Staging

-Let’s Encrypt has stringent rate limits in place during the public beta period.
+Let’s Encrypt has stringent rate limits in place.

 If you start testing using the production endpoint (which is the default), you will quickly hit these limits and find yourself locked out.